Morris Edward Opler: Views and beliefs

-Famous Publications
+Famous publications

 A majority of Opler's research was done on Native American groups of the American Southwest.
 He studied specifically the Chiricahua Indians, who were the subjects of his two most famous books, An Apache Life-Way and Myths and Tales of the Chiricahua Apache Indians.

-An Apache Life-Way: The Economic, Social, and Religious Institutions of the Chiricahua Indians was one of Opler’s most famous publications.
-He studied many Native American groups, but the Apache were a main focus of his.
+An Apache Life-Way: The Economic, Social, and Religious Institutions of the Chiricahua Indians was one of Opler's most famous publications.
+He studied many Native American groups, but the Apache were his main focus.
 The book goes through the life of an Apache year by year.
-Rather than a history, this book explains the day to day Apache experience, going in chronological order of one’s life.
+Rather than a history, this book explains the day-to-day Apache experience, going in chronological order of one's life.
 The lifestyle described in the book is from a time before the Americans started the long era of hostile interactions with the Apache.

-The people designated as “Apache” in this book are those who spoke the Apache language in the area that is now New Mexico, Arizona, Sonora, and Chihuahua.
-There were many smaller sub-groups that populated these areas, three of them different groups of the Chiricahua Apache.
+The people designated as "Apache" in this book are those who spoke the Apache language in the area that is now New Mexico, Arizona, Sonora, and Chihuahua.
+Many smaller sub-groups populated these areas, three of those being different groups of the Chiricahua Apache.

-The books is divided into several main parts: Childhood; Maturation; Social Relations of Adults; Folk Beliefs, Medical Practice, and Shamanism; Maintenance of the Household; Marital and Sexual Life; The Round of Life; Political Organization and Status; and Death, Mourning, and the Underworld.
+The book is divided into several main parts: Childhood; Maturation; Social Relations of Adults; Folk Beliefs, Medical Practice, and Shamanism; Maintenance of the Household; Marital and Sexual Life; The Round of Life; Political Organization and Status; and Death, Mourning, and the Underworld.
 Each section is divided into more specific subcategories that explore each phase of life and the rituals associated with it.

 In Myths and Tales of the Chiricahua Apache Indians Opler describes the mythology and beliefs of the Chiricahua Apache.
-It contains religious stories, as well as historical tales passed down for generations by the Apache.
+It contains religious stories, as well as historical tales, passed down for generations by the Apache.
 Opler believed that studying the mythology of a people was one of the best ways to understand the roots of their culture.
 With each of the peoples he studied throughout his career as an anthropologist, he made an effort to become familiar with the folklore of the people.

-The book is divided into six main parts, each containing several subcategories and chapters: When the Earth Was New; the Contest for Daylight; The Coyote Cycle and Other Animal, Bird, and Insect Tales; Stories of Supernatural Beings and Encounters with Supernaturals; Stories of Foolish People, Unfaithfulness, and Perversion; and Miscellaneous.
+The book is divided into six main parts, each containing several subcategories and chapters: When the Earth Was New; The Contest for Daylight; The Coyote Cycle and Other Animal, Bird, and Insect Tales; Stories of Supernatural Beings and Encounters with Supernaturals; Stories of Foolish People, Unfaithfulness, and Perversion; and Miscellaneous.

 While writing these books, he interviewed several Apache in order to get the truth from their perspective.
-He consulted with them on the contents of the books, and spent a lot of time with them in order to better understand their culture before publishing about it.
+He consulted with them on the contents of the books and spent a lot of time with them in order to better understand their culture before publishing about it.